Rated4.8/5 | 1215 reviews

 • Understand the notice-to-court sequence before deadlines are missed.

-• Know when Section 8, debt recovery, or regional routes change the process.
+• See when Section 8, debt recovery, or regional rules change the process.

-• Move from information to a product-first landlord workflow when you are ready.
+• Move from information into the landlord workflow that fits your case when you are ready.

 Quick answer

 The eviction process in the UK starts with route selection, not form filling.
 Landlords usually move faster when they confirm jurisdiction first, then choose the safest notice route, then prepare the court file before the notice expires.
-For England cases, that often means using the Section 8 notice guide and the wider Section 21 ban transition guide together.
+For England cases, that means starting with the current England eviction rules and then using the Section 8 notice guide and the wider Section 21 ban transition guide together.

 Use this page as the UK-wide process overview, then branch into the right supporting guide for your scenario.
 If the main problem is arrears, pair it with tenant not paying rent in the UK.
-If the issue is possession after notice expiry, move into the court-stage pages and enforcement workflow.
+If the issue is possession after notice expiry, move into the England possession process and the wider enforcement workflow.

 Reviewed